zedif/julia-introduction/episodes/03-types.md

 We can also define further or alternate constructors; either as part of the struct definition, inner constructor, or separately, outer constructor.

-In the context of the `Point` struct, I makes sense to have separate constructor without parameters that creates a point at the origin.
+In the context of the `Point` struct, it makes sense to have a separate constructor without parameters that creates a point at the origin.
 We can add this constructor like so: